fc0712/DSBA-project-Airbnb_LA/README.md

 # Github Repo for Data Science Project of Analysis of Airbnb

+## Introduction and Research question
+The global sharing economy is rapidly increasing, and in United States the number adult engaging in a sharing economy transaction is expected to reach 86.5 million by 2021 (eMarketer & Statista, 2017).
+Airbnb is one of the pioneers when it comes to sharing economy businesses, and with its more than 800 million customers, it is one of the most successful sharing economy platforms in the world (Airbnb, 2020a).

+A common problem new Airbnb hosts are facing is determining the optimal price to charge for the apartment, house, room etc. Simply comparing prices to listings in your neighborhood and basing prices on that will most likely not reflect the ideal price.
+Thus, finding the optimal price for your Airbnb listing is a difficult and time-consuming activity.
+Setting the price too high will result in a lack of booking and setting the price too low you will miss out on potential income.
+Based on the described issue the following research question is derived:

+ *“Is it possible to predict the optimal listings price for new Airbnb listings?”*

+To help answer above research questions and to ensure consistency in the project, the secondary research questions will be answered throughout the project:
+- What factors are important for renters when renting an Airbnb listing?
+- Which attributes are the most significant determinants for the optimal listing price?

+Above research will be based on the city of Los Angeles in the United States.
+Airbnb listings in Los Angeles has increased exponentially in over the past year and Los Angeles is now one of the cities in the world with the most Airbnb listings (Airdna & Statista, 2018a, 2018b).
+The main reason why our research is based on listings in Los Angeles is due to the fact the Los Angeles does not have a center, unlike the majority of other popular Airbnb destinations, which makes the city very unique.

 ## Notebook
 If the notebook for some reason is not loading on github the following links should take you to jupyter NBviewer.